firazx7/PokeDex-Ontology/README.md

 ## Play it

-Every action in this game sends a **live SPARQL query** to a real triple store (a small database built specifically for ontologies), which answers by querying the actual `.ttl` ontology file.
-There is no offline mode and no bundled copy of the data — the game only works with a running SPARQL endpoint, by design, since seeing the ontology actually being queried is the whole point of this project.

-You do **not** need any programming experience for this.
-It's mostly copy-pasting a few commands into a terminal window.
-It takes about 10 minutes the first time.

 #### Step 1 — Check that Java is installed

 The triple store we use (Apache Jena Fuseki) is a Java program, so Java needs